rohitkeshav/cron-scheduler/README.md

 # Cron Scheduler

-A python wrapper that can be used as boilerplate to setup python scripts as cron jobs Written in a python 3.6 environment.
+A python wrapper that can be used as boilerplate to setup python scripts as cron jobs.
+Written in a python 3.6 environment.
 Feel free to play around with the sample scripts as cron jobs.

 ## Quick start